 simple questions to ask yourself to help you determine your best path forward.
 Do you have current donors?
 Do you know your current donors?

 Do you know why your current donors support your school?

-them or why they support your school.
+about them or why they support your school.
 If this is the case, you are like most school communities.
-You have also answered the question of
+You have also answered the

 Now, the easy part, putting both your elephants together and taking action!
 You have one hour per week and

 you have a current donor base who you don’t know very well.
 Get out there and meet with them.
 That’s right, I said meet with them.
 Don’t

 email them, don’t send them a letter, but pick up the phone and call them to schedule a meeting.
 75% of the work is getting the meeting